ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/04--from-gang-of-four--structural-design-patterns/terms.md

 A *structural design pattern* proposes a way of composing objects to provide new functionality:

-- adapter
+- adapters
-- decorator
+- decorators
-- bridge
+- bridges
-- facade
+- facades
-- flyweight
+- flyweights
-- proxy
+- proxies